-- In Part 4 candidates listen to a longer text, which will be an interview. - Candidates have to answer six multiple-choice questions as they listen to the text, choosing the correct answer from a choice of three options. - The texts are from a range of contexts, and are largely informational. - To arrive at the correct answer, candidates will need a detailed understanding of the meaning of the text.
+- In Part 4 candidates listen to a longer text, which will be an interview. - Candidates have to answer six multiplechoice questions as they listen to the text, choosing the correct answer from a choice of three options. - The texts are from a range of contexts, and are largely informational.

 - First, candidates need to read and listen to the instructions, then use the pause to read the questions and think about the context.
 This may be information about places and events or people's lives, interests and experiences. - Candidates need to focus on a detailed understanding of the meaning of the text.
-While listening for the first time, candidates should listen for gist and choose the best option for each question. - While listening for the second time, candidates need to check all their answers carefully, focusing on detailed understanding and stated attitudes or opinions.
+While listening for the first/second time, candidates should listen for gist and choose the best option for each question. - While listening for the first/second time, candidates need to check all their answers carefully, focusing on detailed understanding and stated attitudes or opinions.